 Attending college is an investment in your future but it costs money.
 To help pay for college, you may wish to apply for financial aid.
 The first thing you must do is complete the Free Application for Federal Student Aid (FAFSA).
 By completing the FAFSA, you are applying for gift aid (scholarships and grants) and self-help programs (Federal Work-Study and loans).
 Filing a FAFSA is something that you must do every year in order to receive your financial aid.

 The FAFSA and Renewal FAFSA are available to be completed online at www.fafsa.gov.
 The online version is the fastest way to apply for financial aid.
-You will need a Personal Identification Number (PIN) to complete and access your FAFSA.
-You will use your PIN to sign your FAFSA electronically.
-Your PIN can be used each year to sign your FAFSA and access your U.S. Department of Education records online.
-The web address to request your PIN is www.pin.ed.gov.
+You will need a FSA ID to complete and access your FAFSA.
+You will use your FSA ID to sign your FAFSA electronically.
+Both students and a parent are encouraged to apply for a FSA ID.
+Your FSA ID can be used each year to sign your FAFSA and access your U.S. Department of Education records online.
+The web address to request your FSA ID is https://fsaid.ed.gov/npas/index.htm

 If you need a paper FAFSA mailed to you, you may request one by calling 800.433.3243.

 There is an easier and faster way for students/families to provide tax information when completing the FAFSA.
 You will be prompted to enter your FSA ID and link to the IRS web site.
 The Internal Revenue Service (IRS) Data Retrieval Tool will display your tax information and allow you to transfer the numbers directly into your FAFSA.
 The link to this tool is part of your FAFSA on the web application at www.fafsa.ed.gov

 If you and at least one parent do not already have a FSA ID, request one immediately online at https://fsaid.ed.gov/npas/index.htm.
 The FSA ID will allow you to sign your FAFSA electronically.

 Click on the following link to view the documentation on creating your new FSA ID.